|

 beasts as he rules over the children of men.
 And if the fallen Lucifer is the

-king of The bronze belly
+The bronze belly

 separates to form the two bronze thighs when Greek satraps (Alexander’s